vorce/tddef/README.md

 ## Details

 tddef works by wrapping/shadowing the `def` keyword in Elixir.
-When the code is compiled tddef will check that you have a test file, and that it contains code that calls your functions that uses tddef `def`.

-This little helper started as a project to learn more about macros in Elixir.
+When the code is compiled all functions using tddef `def` are checked to make sure there is test code that calls the function.
+It's not perfect and can be fooled in a lot of ways, but should be good enough to give you guidance.

 ### Rationale

 There was a thread on twitter about ideas for programming languages.
 Someone said that they would like to explore a language that forces you to write tests.
 I thought that was an interesting idea, and figured it could be implemented as a PoC in a macro for Elixir.
+Plus I wanted to learn more about macros.

 ## Installation